AstraKode/BlockchainEdu/README.md

 A crucial component of blockchains is the concept of smart contracts, which are self-executing, programmable contracts integrated into the blockchain.
 This integration allows for the realization of the advantages of decentralized ledger technology (DLT).
 Blockchain types vary, encompassing Public chains, characterized by universal data transparency, Private chains, which restrict access to permissioned users, and Consortium Blockchains, a hybrid type enabling public and private access to specific individuals and aspects.

-## Articles
+### Subsection 1.2: Articles

-## Videos
+### Subsection 1.3: Videos and Creators
-The following youtube channel is the largest and most popular youtube account discussing and educating Blockchain and cryptocurrency related news.
+The following youtube channel is the largest and most popular youtube account discussing and educating all things related to Blockchain and cryptocurrency.
+From news to latests innovations CoinBureau is a must watch for any Blockchain enthusiast or professional!

 https://www.youtube.com/@CoinBureau

+Helpful Videos outlining some basic components

 [https://www.youtube.com/watch?v=5Gv6PstA6jI](https://youtu.be/5Gv6PstA6jI?si=0l0W7G_lttiWRIIF)